R1leMargoulin/Guides/Docker-ROS/README.md

 ```
 (you can have the container name or id with the **docker ps** command and the image name/id with the **docker images** command.

+You are now ready to work with any ROS distribution you want on your machine.
+No more quadra-boot!

 # Outro
 Thanks for your reading, I hope this guide will be useful :)

-I'm sure it is not perfect, So please contact me if you see any point of improvement for this Guide!
+I'm sure it is not perfect, so please contact me if you see any point of improvement for this Guide!
 Linkedin: https://fr.linkedin.com/in/erwan-martin-76b931199
-mail: erwan.martin666@gmail.com
+mail: erwan.martin666@gmail.com/emartin@cesi.fr